FEniCS/ufl/doc/sphinx/source/user/form_language.rst

 and the integral of ``v`` over :math:`\partial\Omega` is written as::

-  a = v*ds
+  a = v*ds.

-Alternatively, measures can be redefined to represent numbered subsets of a domain, such that a form can take on different expressions on different parts of the domain.
+Alternatively, measures can be redefined to represent numbered subsets of a domain, such that a form evaluates to different expressions on different parts of the domain.
 If ``c``, ``e0`` and ``e1`` are scalar-valued expressions, then::